Data Scientist

 Reality

-Programming is a tool, not the core of the job.
-A typical data scientist spends 60-70% of their time on data exploration, cleaning, and understanding the business context.
-Statistical reasoning, domain expertise, and the ability to formulate the right question matter as much as writing code — often more.
+Programming is a tool, not the core.
+Data scientists spend 60-70% of their time on data exploration, cleaning, and business context.
+Statistical reasoning and formulating the right question matter as much as code.

 Myth